-Whether you just bought your new home or just decided to take stock of what you should get done as spring approaches, the first thing to do is to survey what you have.
-That way you can figure out how to use what you have to get to what you think will look best with limited additional investment and somewhat limited work.
+Whether you just bought your new home or just decided to take stock of what you should get done in your yard as spring approaches, the first thing to do is to survey what you have.
+That way you can figure out how to use what you have to get to what will look best with limited additional investment and work.

 Let’s start with where you are located.

 THIS LINK is to the interactive United States Department of Agriculture Plant Hardiness map.
 You can enter your zip code and it’ll take you to your specific area.
 The 2012 USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
 The map is based on the average annual minimum winter temperature, divided into 10-degree Fahrenheit zones.

 Now, you can better tell what kind of non-native ornamental plants (that’s the pretty ones with flowers and such) will and will not thrive in your area.
 I live in Zone 7B, so when you read me referring to something being done at a particular time of year, you can adjust for your area.
 We’ll talk about microclimates later.